 While our treatments have shown to improve many patients’ quality of life at all stages of lung disease, our patients’ results have shown to be most effective the earlier treatment is begun.
 More than 84 percent report a better quality of life within three months of treatment.
 While our treatment is not a cure, it has shown to significantly slow down and potentially even halt the progression of COPD and ILD.

-Our stem cell therapy does not need to be FDA approved because it is not a drug.
-But, we do operate in compliance with the FDA 1271 regulation exemption1 which allows for same day medical procedures involving stem cells and HCT/Ps (Human Cells, Tissues, & Cellular and Tissue Based Products) to be considered the practice of medicine.
+Our cellular therapy does not need to be FDA approved because it is not a drug.
+But, we do operate in compliance with the FDA 1271 regulation exemption1 which allows for same day medical procedures involving cells and HCT/Ps (Human Cells, Tissues, & Cellular and Tissue Based Products) to be considered the practice of medicine.

 Treatment cost varies depending on treatment type.
 We understand that each patient is unique and has individual needs.
 Because of that, we make sure to go over the patient’s history and our treatment options in detail with each patient.

 Unfortunately, at this time, insurance companies don’t cover treatment.
 We’re hopeful treatment will be covered by insurance companies in the near future.
 It will take some time before insurance companies see a financial benefit in their favor and decide to cover it.
-In the meantime, you can learn more about stem cell treatment options and have your questions answered by one of our patient coordinators.
+In the meantime, you can learn more about cellular therapy options and have your questions answered by one of our patient coordinators.

 Our patient coordinators will gladly work with you to set up a reasonable payment plan.

-At the Lung Institute, we specialize in stem cell therapy for people living with certain chronic lung diseases, such as chronic obstructive pulmonary disease (COPD), emphysema,pulmonary fibrosis, interstitial lung disease and others.
-During our stem cell procedures, trained medical specialists harvest stem cells from a sample of a patient’s blood or bone marrow tissue, separate and process them from the other cells in the sample in our on-site lab and then return the stem cells to the patient intravenously.
-Once returned to the patient, the stem cells may begin to promote healing from within the lungs.
+At the Lung Institute, we specialize in cellular therapy for people living with certain chronic lung diseases, such as chronic obstructive pulmonary disease (COPD), emphysema,pulmonary fibrosis, interstitial lung disease and others.
+During our stem cell procedures, trained medical specialists harvest cells from a sample of a patient’s blood or bone marrow tissue, separate and process them from the other cells in the sample in our on-site lab and then return the cells to the patient intravenously.
+Once returned to the patient, the cells may begin to promote healing from within the lungs.

 To determine if you’re a candidate, we’re happy to offer a complimentary review of your medical records.
 Our dedicated medical staff are ready to answer your questions and discuss the treatment options available.
 Feel free to contact us at (800) 729-3065 to speak one-on-one with our medical staff today.